Latte Tags

 {/foreach}

-And I further need that the first element have the classes first and main:
+And further, I need the first element to have the classes first and main:

 {foreach $items as $item}